TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmresize-availabilityset.md

 ## Resources

 In addition to availability sets, consider Azure Availability Zones.
-Availability zones provide provide high availability by having VMs grouped in one or more physical locations within an Azure Region.<br>
+Availability zones provide high availability by having VMs grouped in one or more physical locations within an Azure Region.<br>

 | To learn about ... | See these articles |
 | --- | --- |